diff_diff.wild_bootstrap_se#

 • seed (int, optional) – Random seed for reproducibility.
 If None (default), results will vary between runs.

-• return_distribution (bool, default=False) – If True, include full bootstrap distribution in results.
+• return_distribution (bool, default=False) – If True, include the bootstrap distribution of the studentized statistic t* (evaluated at the null) in the results.

 Returns: